Valparaiso Beacons men's basketball: Success in the 1950s and 1960s

 The Crusaders joined the Indiana Collegiate Conference for the 1950–51 season.
-The Crusaders advanced to the Division II NCAA tournament for the first time in 1962.
+The Crusaders advanced to the NCAA College Division basketball tournament — the forerunner of both the NCAA Division II tournament and NCAA Division III tournament — for the first time in 1962.

-In 1964, Gene Bartow took over as head coach at Valpo and led the Crusaders to their greatest stretch of basketball in school history.
-They would advance to the Elite Eight that season before losing to Sacramento State.
-In 1966, the Crusaders returned to the NCAA Division II tournament, losing in the Regional semifinals.
+In 1964, Gene Bartow took over as head coach at Valpo and led the Crusaders to the greatest stretch of basketball in school history.
+In 1966, the Crusaders returned to the College Division tournament, losing in the Regional semifinals.

-In 1967, Valpo returned to the NCAA Division II tournament, beating Southern Colorado (now Colorado State–Pueblo) and again advancing to the Elite Eight before losing to Southwest Missouri State (now Missouri State).
-In 1969, they hosted a Division II NCAA tournament game for the first time, beating Concordia (IL) before losing to Illinois State.
+In 1967, Valpo again returned to the College Division tournament, beating Southern Colorado (now Colorado State–Pueblo) and again advancing to the Elite Eight before losing to Southwest Missouri State (now Missouri State).
+In 1969, they hosted a College Division tournament game for the first time, beating Concordia of Illinois before losing to Illinois State.

-In 1970, Bartow would leave Valpo to coach Memphis State.
-In 1973 under Bill Purden, the Crusaders notched their final appearance in the Division II tournament, advancing to the Regional finals before losing to Kentucky Wesleyan.
+In 1970, Bartow left Valpo to coach Memphis State.
+In 1973 under Bill Purden, the Crusaders notched their final appearance in the College Division tournament, advancing to the Regional finals before losing to Kentucky Wesleyan.